bmrf/tron/README.md

 Custom scripts work like so:

- - If there any `.bat` files exist in `\stage_8_custom_scripts`, Tron will execute each one sequentially by name.
+ - If any `.bat` files exist in `\stage_8_custom_scripts`, Tron will execute each one sequentially by name.
 When they're finished, Tron will clean up and end the script as normal

- - If there no `.bat` files exist in `\stage_8_custom_scripts` folder, Stage 8 will be silently skipped
+ - If no `.bat` files exist in `\stage_8_custom_scripts` folder, Stage 8 will be silently skipped

  - Supporting files may be placed in the folder but Tron itself will ignore anything that isn't a `.bat` file